lfe999/FacialMotionCapture/README.md

 Reload the plugin after editing this file.

-### How can I record these facial capture changes?
+### How can I playback my recorded captures?

-Unfortunately this plugin does not record morph changes right now.
-You will have to get creative with how these morph changes get stored to a scene.
-Message me if you have any ideas on how to do this.
+The recordings can be imported into the Timeline plugin by Acid Bubbles.
+You can get this plugin here. https://hub.virtamate.com/resources/timeline.94/

 ### Adjust jaw physics